 MicroPython is a version of the popular Python programming language for devices like the micro:bit.
 It’s free software: creating, maintaining and documenting MicroPython is the work of an international team of volunteers.

-There are four ways to use MicroPython on the micro:bit.
+There are many ways to use MicroPython on the micro:bit.
+You can use:

-- Use your regular editor to create Python files and a suite of command line tools to interact with the device (for advanced users only).
+- Your regular editor to create Python files and a suite of command line tools to interact with the device (for advanced users only).

 What is MicroPython?

 MicroPython is just as easy to learn as the other programming languages but differs from them in several important respects:

 MicroPython is a complete reimplementation of Python 3.
 This includes advanced features not found in any of the other languages: basic data types (strings, integers, floating point numbers, booleans), data structures (lists, dictionaries, sets), classes, exception handling, generators and list comprehensions.

 MicroPython runs entirely on the micro:bit itself - no need for a compiler.